 The College of Chemistry is comprised of:

-Both disciplines provide the opportunity and means for meeting major scientific and technological challenges, such as addressing climate change, increasing the world's food supply, synthesizing new materials, and discovering and delivering important drugs.
+Both disciplines provide the opportunity and means for addressing major scientific and technological challenges, such as climate change, increasing the world's food supply, synthesizing new materials, and discovering and delivering important drugs.
 The College prides itself on a balanced approach to science, with research areas ranging from experimental to theoretical.
 Faculty in both departments are engaged in teaching and research in a wide range of applications and subdisciplines.

 The College offers undergraduate degrees in chemistry, chemical biology, and chemical engineering, as well as double majors in chemical engineering and materials science and engineering, and in chemical engineering and nuclear engineering.
 A new option is a concentration in materials chemistry.